thechangelog/draft/draft/ansible-docker.md

-# Why Ansible and Docker?
+# The Why and How of Ansible and Docker?

 There is a lot of interest from the tech community in both [Docker](https://www.docker.io/) and [Ansible](https://github.com/ansible/ansible), I am hoping that after reading this article you will share our enthusiasm.
 You will also gain a practical insight into using Ansible